School of Politics and International Relations

 The China-Pakistan Economic Corridor

-She is currently researching the China-Pakistan Economic Corridor.
-Her paper on CPEC and Federalism (co-authored with Dr Filippo Boni) appeared in Asian Survey in 2020 and she has recently co-authored a report on How Pakistan and China Negotiate for the Carnegie Endowment of International Peace as part of their China Local/Global project.
+Together with Dr Filippo Boni (Open University) she has been publishing on the China-Pakistan Economic Corridor since 2020 when the paper on CPEC and Federalism appeared in Asian Survey.
+In 2021 they co-authored a report on How Pakistan and China Negotiate for the Carnegie Endowment of International Peace's China Local/Global project.
 See her participating in a Carnegie panel discussion on this report here.
+In 2024 they published an article in Commonwealth and Comparative Politics on Global China and Pakistan's Federal Politics, which is free to access and download.

 Ph.D. supervision